-Students should be aware that delaying the choice of a major and a transfer school could mean one or two extra semesters are required to complete the prerequisite course work for that major and/or transfer school.
-Students who have decided their major and transfer university should secure a Curriculum Guide (see list on page 54) from their adviser or from the Student Services Office.
+Students who have decided their major and transfer university should secure a Curriculum Guide (see list on page 55) from their adviser or from the Student Services Office.
 Students planning to transfer to out-of-state schools should request a catalog from that school and then schedule an appointment with a CJC counselor.